eduardotoledoZero/Competitions/NLP/README.md

 Once ***TfIdVectorizer*** is applied, the length of the vocabulary is 17356.
 It helps a lot to reduce the dimensionality.

 This notebook can be checked in  <https://github.com/eduardotoledoZero/Competitions/blob/main/NLP/Movies_Genres_Classification_TextPreprocessing.ipynb>

+## 3. Model Building

+Here will be presented three approaches to build the model through a classical machine learning model as RandomForest , a machine learning with deep neural network and Long short term-memory networks respectively.

+### 3.1.
+Classic Machine Learning Model: RandomForest

+Given the nature  of this bussines problem in where a movie can belong to  multiple genres ,  it is categorized as a multi-label classification in which each label is  not mutuallly exclusive and they are somehow related.</br>

+First of all, the genres -target variable- has to be encoded appropiately.
+In order to do it, sklearn offers **MultiLabelBinarizer**.
+Then, split  data into training set and test set.

+Consecutively, Hyperparameter tuning is carried out and essentially , this process gets the best set of parameters selected for the model.
+There are many hypeparameters optimization frameworks as Optuna, HyperOpt among others but also, the existing two generic approaches such as GridSearchCV and RandomizedSearchCV which come into sklearn.
+However,  I recently found a new one with dask called Dask-SearchCV which is ***distribuited hyperparameter optimization with Scikit-Learn*** being this version with Dask faster that  the sckit-learn version and gave one try to it to see its behavior.

+GridSearchCV is basically considering all the combinations of the candidates in finding the best parameters.
+This would in turn take a very long time when there are a greater number of parameter and their values to tune.
+Instead, RandomizedSearchCV solves the drawbacks of GridSearchCV, as it goes through only a fixed number of hyperparameter settings.
+It moves within the grid in random fashion to find the best set hyperparameters.
+This approach reduces unnecessary computation.

+Here, RandomizedSearchCV is used to get a baselines of parameter and reduce the scope of the grid in order to be used in Dask-SearchCV.
+The best score as result of the hyperparameters tuning is a AUC=0.85 and its best parameters are

+{'estimator__n_estimators': 1000, 'estimator__min_samples_split': 20, 'estimator__max_leaf_nodes': 30, 'estimator__max_features': 'sqrt'}

+Finally, given these parameters, the model  with the dataset testing is ran and its AUC is 0.8585677305266167.
+It means that the model generalizes well in both datasets.

+This notebook can be checked in  <https://github.com/eduardotoledoZero/Competitions/blob/main/NLP/Movies Genres Classification_Modelling_RandomForest.ipynb>